OCR-D/docs/setup.md

 Replace `maximum` accordingly if you want the `minimum` or `medium` variant.

+If you do not specify a version, it chooses `latest` which is equivalent to `medium`.

 ### Updating docker image

 To update the docker images to their latest version, just run the `docker pull` command again: